kush-jain/http-server-rust/README.md

 protocol that powers the web.
 In this challenge, we are building a HTTP/1.1 server that is capable of serving multiple clients.

+## Run Locally

+To try this locally on macOS, you could run `./your_server.sh` in one terminal session, and `nc -vz 127.0.0.1 4221` in another
+(-v gives more verbose output, -z just scan for listening daemons, without sending any data to them.)

 ## Stage 2 & beyond

 Note: This section is for stages 2 and beyond.